MinBZK/nl-wallet/wallet_core/platform_support/README.md

 NL-Wallet Platform Support
 ==========================

-This crate allows native Android and iOS functionality to be called from the Rust core.
+This crate allows native Android and iOS functionality to be called from the wallet core.

 # Components